 A lot goes into the making of traditional Kalamkarisarees.
 The termKalamkari is derived from two Persian words; ‘kalam’ (pen) and ‘kari’ (craftsmanship).
 Kalamkari art is made through an intensive and highly sophisticated process that involves 23 steps.
 Kalamkari art came into existence through travelling folk singers and painters who used to narrate Hindu mythology in the villages they came across which gradually took the shape of canvas painting.

-Travellers would often tell stories from Ramayana, Mahabharata, Panch Tantra and used hand paintings to depict tales.
-This eventually got recognition in the Mughal era and various craftmen used to practice this.
-Today also, the art is followed with same dedication and manual techniques, with Andhra Pradesh being the largest producer of Kalamkari Sarees.
-A noticable fact is, that only natural dyes are used inkalamkariand it involves seventeen steps.
-They are beautiful sarees.
+Travellers would often tell stories from Ramayana, Mahabharata, PanchTantra and used hand paintings to depict tales.
+This practice of numerous craftsmen eventually got recognition in the Mughal era.
+Today also, the art is being followed with the same manual techniques and dedication, with Andhra Pradesh being the largest producer of KalamkariSarees.
+A notable fact is that only natural dyes are used in the striking designs of kalamkari painting.

 Chennur SilkandMal-Mal Cottonare the primarily used fabrics on which the Kalamkari art is done.
 The traditional Kalamkari Sarees sport a plethora of designs withdrawn from the rich Hindu religious heritage.
 Artworks of Gods and Goddesses such as Krishna, Ganesha, Vishnu, Saraswati, Radha-Krishna, Shiva, etc, are amongst the most common and can be found invibrant coloursor elegantmonochromeshades.

 The art of kalamkari is the bread-winner for a number of families in the state of Andhra Pradesh.
 This art has been passed on from generation to generation and is still being practiced with reverence despite all the challenges faced by the artisans.